hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    Appendix A for measurements taken near the time of publication and potential starting points.

-   Validating resolvers MAY return an insecure response when processing NSEC3 records with iterations larger than 0.
-Validating resolvers MAY also return SERVFAIL when processing NSEC3 records with iterations larger than 0.
-Validating resolvers MAY choose to not respond to NSEC3 records with iterations larger than 0.
-This significantly decreases the requirements originally specified in Section 10.3 of [RFC5155].
+   Validating resolvers MAY return an insecure response to their clients when processing NSEC3 records with iterations larger than 0.
+   Validating resolvers MAY also return a SERVFAIL response when processing NSEC3 records with iterations larger than 0.
+Validating resolvers MAY choose to ignore responses with iteration counts greater than 0.

+   Note that this specification significantly decreases the requirements originally specified in Section 10.3 of [RFC5155].
 See the Security Considerations for arguments on how to handle responses with non-zero iteration count.

-   Validating resolvers returning an insecure or SERVFAIL answer because of unsupported NSEC3 parameter values SHOULD return an Extended DNS Error (EDE) {RFC8914} EDNS0 option of value (RFC EDITOR: TBD).

-   Note that a validating resolver returning an insecure response MUST still validate the signature over the NSEC3 record to ensure the iteration count was not altered since record publication (see [RFC5155] section 10.3).
+   Note also that a validating resolver returning an insecure response SHOULD still validate the signature over the NSEC3 record to ensure the iteration count was not altered since record publication (see [RFC5155] section 10.3).

+   Validating resolvers returning an insecure or SERVFAIL answer to their client after receiving and validating an unsupported NSEC3 parameter from the authoritative server(s) values SHOULD return an Extended DNS Error (EDE) {RFC8914} EDNS0 option of value (RFC EDITOR:
+   TBD).
+Validating resolvers that choose to ignore a response with an unsupported iterations count (and do not validate the signature) MUST NOT return this EDE option.

 3.3.
 Recommendation for Primary / Secondary Relationships